 I have a special spot in my heart for the Starwood Preferred Guest Credit Card from American Express and the Starwood Preferred Guest program because two of Walt Disney World's nicest hotels, the Disney Dolphin and Disney Swan, are Starwood properties.
 The Starwood Preferred Guest card will give you 25,000 Starpoints if you use it to make $3,000 in purchases within the first 3 months.
 That'll give you 28,000 Starpoints to use which is worth up to 14 days if you book a Category 1 on a weekend!

 If SPG isn't up your alley or you consider yourself a Conrad Hilton type of traveler, the Hilton HHonors has partnerships with two credit card companies – Amex and Citi – with two compelling promotional offers.
 The Hilton HHonors is a great program on its own because members, even at the lowest Blue level, get a ton of benefits.
 The redemption prices are not as good as SPG, with a free night starting at 5,000 points, and a schedule that isn't as clear.

-The two cards that offer bonus points for new card holders are the Citi Hilton HHonors Visa Signature Card and the Hilton HHonors Card from American Express is the one I prefer. it feeds into the Hilton HHonors program, automatic upgrade to Silver Status (one up from the starter Blue status), and no annual fee.
+The Hilton HHonors Card from American Express is the one I prefer. it feeds into the Hilton HHonors program, offers automatic upgrade to Silver Status (one up from the starter Blue status), and has no annual fee.